jetbrains-academy/CppBasics/MemoryManagement/MemoryLayout/Pointers/task.md

 std::cout << *p << "\n";
 ```

-Using dereferencing operator it is possible both
+Using the dereferencing operator, it is possible to both
-to read pointed-to data, as well as to rewrite it.
+read the data pointed-to and rewrite it.

 ```c++
 *p = 23;